JamiesonLabUTSW/llms-in-action-2025-share/01-Foundations/llm-platform-cheatsheet.md

     - **Interactive Shell**: Allows you to run commands like `vim` or `git` directly inside the AI session.
     - **Gemini CLI Extensions**: An open-source framework that lets the AI interact with external tools like databases, CI/CD systems, and APIs.
     - **Scripting & Automation**: Easily integrate Gemini into your shell scripts and development workflows.
+- **Cost**: Free to use (uses your Google AI Studio API key with same generous free tier)
+- **Things to Note**:
+    - **Healthcare Warning**: Not for patient data.
+Development use only.
+    - Requires API key setup and command-line knowledge.
 - **Link**: [github.com/google/gemini-cli](https://github.com/google/gemini-cli)